dgrisham/wenv/README.rst

 Introduction
 ------------

-Working environments (WENVs) are a tool for streamlining workflow in the terminal.
-A given project's WENV defines 1. useful functionality specific to the project, and 2. its WENV definition, which is information that the WENV framework uses to make working on the project easier.
+The working environment (WENV) framework is a tool for streamlining workflow in the terminal.
+A WENV is associated with a project and defines 1. useful functionality specific to the project, and 2. its WENV definition, which is information that the WENV framework uses to make working on the project easier.

 The motivation for WENVs will take a bit of explaining.
 I'll start from the beginning.